-- Retain the stability of the intake of young full time undergraduates from widening participation backgrounds post the introduction of higher fees in the sector (as defined by current HEFCE benchmarks and Kent's internal partnership targets). - Improve our performance in the recruitment of young FT undergraduates from LPN Q1 and Q2. - Improve our performance in the recruitment of students from NS-SEC 4-7 (or other disadvantage measures such as low income). - Increase the volume of applicants as well as full-time entrants to HE from Partner Schools and Colleges and Kent and Medway Progression Federation (KMPF) (Aimhigher legacy) schools. - Undertake further analysis of our local state school intake to assess participation rates from selective and non-selective schools and the effect, if any, on subject choice and acceptance rates.
-This data will be used to inform the transitional targets for the embedding of Aimhigher activity and will effectively double, to 40, the number of Partner Schools of the University. - Increase mature participation from LPN Q1 and Q2 through the development of new access provision in Medway. - Work collaboratively with local authorities, schools and colleges to improve access to HE by care leavers.
+- Retain the stability of the intake of young full time undergraduates from widening participation backgrounds post the introduction of higher fees in the sector (as defined by current HEFCE benchmarks and Kent's internal partnership targets). - Improve our performance in the recruitment of young FT undergraduates from LPN Q1 and Q2. - Improve our performance in the recruitment of students from NS-SEC 4-7 (or other disadvantage measures such as low income). - Increase the volume of applicants as well as full-time entrants to HE from Partner Schools and Colleges and Kent and Medway Progression Federation (KMPF) (Aimhigher legacy) schools. - Increase mature participation from LPN Q1 and Q2 through the development of new access provision in Medway. - Work collaboratively with local authorities, schools and colleges to improve access to HE by care leavers.